frazierjason/N1mmCommands-TouchPortal/README.md

 (screenshot of plugin firewall prompt)

 After the plug-in is installed, it's running but not doing much for you yet.

+If at the start of these instructions, your N1MM+ Broadcast Data "Radio" text value had the default of 127.0.0.1:12060, and you are not using any other kind of integrated app with N1MM+, you can skip the next one paragraph.

+In this paragraph, we reconfigure the plugin for users that have multiple integrated apps with N1MM+ that receive Radio UDP data over the network.
+In TouchPortal for Windows, click the top right gear, then Settings, and in the Settings UI, click Plugins near bottom left.
+Select this plugin in the dropdown on right, and look for the setting named "N1MM+ RadioInfo Broadcast Port".
+Change its default value of 12060 to your alternate port 12061 (or whatever new number you added on earlier).
+Click Save.
+You're done reconfiguring the network port.

 Open a Windows Explorer window and navigate to where your downloaded the plugin files earlier (probably Downloads folder).
 Extract the "N1MM-Pages-Pack.zip"